 The Chivas Regal whiskey originates from the Strathisla distillery.
 It was created in 1786 and sits close to the river Isla.
 The distillery is one of the oldest in Scotland.
 In 1950 the distillery was purchased by the Chivas brothers, (hence the name of the whiskey) allowing a centuries old process to continue to this day.

 The process includes the use of very short and very small copper stills, water from the River Isla and top quality malted barley.
 The result is a full bodied single malt scotch whiskey that is extremely popular. (you can still visit the distillery to see for yourself, how such a wonderful whiskey is made)

 The Chivas Regal 25 is the culmination of years of refining a skilled process.
 This bottle contains a blend of whiskeys that have all been aged for at least 25 years.

-It is a rich gold in colour, and has a very fruity aroma, hints of oranges and peaches.
-It is rich but comparitively mild in taste.
+It is a rich gold in color, and has a very fruity aroma, hints of oranges and peaches.
+It is rich but comparatively mild in taste.
 Again the taste of oranges is prevalent, in this case chocolate orange.
 The finish is described as smooth, rounded and long.